dl4ner/www.drcg.de/source/index.rst

 ..
-ResWue documentation master file, created by sphinx-quickstart on Wed Oct 14 22:40:31 2015.
+DRCG master file, created by sphinx-quickstart on Wed Oct 14 22:40:31 2015.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.